11 Signs You Have Too Much Credit Card Debt [+4 Ways to Pay It Off]

 To calculate your DTI, total your monthly debt payments and compare this figure with your gross monthly income.
 There isn’t a universal ratio that guarantees financial stability—but the lower, the better.
 Mortgage lenders typically don’t approve applicants with DTIs above 43%, which you can use as a proxy for your personal finances.

-How do I fix my debt problems?
+How do I fix my debt challenges?

 The best approach to debt management will depend on your financial situation, credit profile, debt levels, and payoff priorities.
 Some strategies, like debt avalanche, debt snowball, and debt snowflake methods, may help you tackle debt over time.
 Whereas in some cases, it may make sense to restructure your debt.
 For example, you may consider debt consolidation loans, balance transfer loans, and auto refinance loans to reduce the total costs of your debt and alleviate financial stress.